“Ertrinken. Versinken. Unbewusst, Hochste Lust!” –

 – allow ourselves to be swept away by the current of cultural change, establishing a never before witnessed artistic movement that is uniquely ours in the 21st century?

 – do we get dragged far from shore by the undercurrent of individualized isolation, becoming lost at sea from Neptune’s jagged waves of societal chaos, confusion, & deception?

 As above, is below……

-The great Jessye Norman drowns in ecstasy as she sings the “Liebestod” or “Death of Love” from Richard Wagner’s “Tristan und Isolde” with the NY Philharmonic, Zubin Mehta conducting.
+The great Jessye Norman surrenders herself to the Neptunian waters of ecstasy as she sings Isolde’s death aria the “Liebestod” or “Death of Love” from Richard Wagner’s “Tristan und Isolde” with the NY Philharmonic, Zubin Mehta conducting.